blackboxnlp/2020/index.md

 Accepted submissions will be presented at the workshop: most as posters, some as oral presentations (determined by the program committee).

+## Dual submissions
+Dual submissions with the main conference are allowed, but authors must declare dual submission by entering the paper's main conference submission id.
+The reviews for the submission for the main conference will be automatically forwarded to the workshop and taken into consideration when your paper is evaluated.
+Authors of dual-submission papers accepted to the main conference should retract them from the workshop by September 15.

 ## Program committee

  - Samira Abnar